How to Organize Your Writing Life with the Urgency-Importance Matrix

 Do you see yourself using this system?
 Has this methodology provided you clarity as to how you should move forward?
 We’d love to know in the comments below!

-Megan Fuentes is an author and the administrative assistant for Writer’s Atelier.
-Her favorite things in the world include iced coffee, office supplies, and telling you about those things.
+Megan Fuentes is an author, a freelancer, and a content creator for Writer’s Atelier.
+Her favorite things in the world include iced coffee, 4thewords, Canva, and telling you about those things.
 And writing, too.
 And lists!
+When she's not obsessing over story structure or helping her family think their way out of an escape room, she hangs out with her partner, Logan—a fellow multi-hyphenate—and dotes on their dumpster kitty, Rochelle.
 You can find her books at Amazon.com and Bookshop.org.
 She also sells productivity printables via her Etsy shop.
 If you liked her blog post, consider buying her a coffee.

-Posts created 100
+Posts created 144

 Related Posts